idmirene/FUTURE_DS_01/README.md

-# Sales Performance Analysis Dashboard
+# Sales Performance Analysis

 ## Project Overview
-This project analyzes retail sales data to uncover trends, profitability issues, and business opportunities using Python and Power BI.
+This project analyzes a superstore sales data to uncover trends, profitability issues, and business opportunities using Python and Power BI.
 ## Tools Used
 - Python (Pandas, Matplotlib)
 - Power BI